GrantShotwell/MCSharp/README.md

 # MCSharp
- A programming language for Minecraft datapacks focused on OOP.
+ A programming language for Minecraft datapacks focused on object-oriented programming.